-Forthcoming in 2018.
-A World of Fiction: Mass-digitization, Nineteenth-century Australian Newspapers, and the Future of Literary History (University of Michigan Press)
+A World of Fiction: Digital Collections and the Future of Literary History

-Mass-digitised collections are an increasingly important part of the knowledge infrastructure in literary history and the humanities generally.
+Mass-digitised collections are an increasingly important part of knowledge infrastructure for literary history and the humanities generally.
 This book explores the requirements and possibilities of research in this context.
-In discovering and investigating approximately 10,000 works of extended fiction in the largest collection of mass-digitised historical newspapers internationally, it shows how data-rich approaches to literary history can revolutionise ideas about literature in the past and the frameworks and concepts through which we understand it.
+In discovering and investigating approximately 10,000 works of extended fiction in the largest collection of mass-digitised historical newspapers internationally, it shows how data-rich approaches to literary history can revolutionise our understanding of literature in the past, including the categories and conceptual frameworks through which we perceive it.